wezm/wezm.net/content/technical/2018/01/software-contributions-2017.md

 software I use these days is provided without financial cost.
 I decided early in the year to try to make a point to redirect these savings towards some of the projects I was now benefiting from as well as to some people that were doing interesting work.
-In addition I wanted to ramp up my own open source contributions.
+In addition, I wanted to ramp up my own open source contributions.

 I acknowledge that I'm very lucky to be in the privileged position to have the